 Bradley Shavit Artson: I do.
 And then nowadays I also have a public figure Facebook page.
-So if your reader, if your listeners are interested, they could go to facebook.com/grandpa arts center.
+So if your reader, if your listeners are interested, they could go to facebook.com/RabbiArtson

 Um, and there, I put up a weekly video about the Torah portion.
 It’s a minute or two long.
 And I’d put up articles and essays and comments and wisdom from Jewish tradition to help people be better people.

-I love it.
+David Hirsch: I love it.
 Um, and you’re also an author of 11 books.
-Um, one of which was love peace and pursue peace, a Jewish response to war and nuclear annihilation.
+Um, one of which was Love Peace and Pursue Peace: A Jewish Response to Aar and Nuclear Annihilation.

-I wrote that while I was in rabbinical school, my latest book is renewing the process of creation and it looks at science and religion.
+Bradly Shavit Artson: I wrote that while I was in Rabbinical school, my latest book is Renewing the Process of Creation and it looks at science and religion.
 And the book before that was.
-A God of becoming a relationship as lays out my theology of God and the Bible.
+God of Becoming and Relationship that lays out my theology of God and the Bible and spirituality.

 Bradley Shavit Artson: Uh, no. I’m at the moment working on life, so I haven’t had that.
 I want to write, but I haven’t been able to find the time yet.
 I’m hoping that that will open up in the next couple of years.

-Bradley Shavit Artson: No. I mean then personally, we obviously, as a pulpit rabbi, I had congregants who had children with special needs and I tried to be present for them in a way that any kind of person would, but that’s very different than.
-The education you get living with some of the specialties.
+Bradley Shavit Artson: No. I mean then personally, we obviously, as a pulpit rabbi, I had congregants who had children with special needs and I tried to be present for them in a way that any kind of person would, but that’s very different than, the education you get living with someone with special needs.

 David Hirsch: So going back to when Jacob was first diagnosed, what was your first reaction?

-Bradley Shavit Artson: My first reaction was sorrow and fear.
-The doctor who diagnosed him, tried to give him a test and that failed miserably.
+Bradley Shavit Artson: Oohh, my first reaction was sorrow and fear.
+The doctor who diagnosed him, tried to give him a test, and that failed miserably.
 And he came out talking about pervasive developmental disorder.
 Which I knew enough to know was a nonsense term.
 You know, you go in, cause your kid has several things that aren’t going the way you want them to.